IBM/CodeEngine/thumbnail/README.md

 Now we can finally deploy our new application to receive the events.
-You'll notice that the command looks very similar to the `app create` command we used for the webapp, but there is one additional parameter (`--registry-secret`) that we need to pass-in because the image is stored in our private ICR namespace, so Code Engine will need credentials to access it - similar to the build process:
+You'll notice that the command looks very similar to the `app create` command we used for the webapp, but there are extra parameters.
+First is `--registry-secret`.
+This is similar to what we did during the build process, we need to pass in the credentials to our private ICR namespace so that Code Engine can access our image.
+There's also a `--cluster-local` parameter.
+This tells Code Engine to make our new application "private" - meaning there is no external (internet facing) endpoint available for it.
+By doing this it will only be accessible to other workloads in our Code Engine project, and to the Code Engine eventing infrastructure.
+Since the only incoming traffic will be events from COS, we don't need it to be visible outside of our project.
+Note that this only impacts incoming traffic, the application can still initiate connections to the internet if it wants to.
+With that, let's create the application:

 ```
 $ ibmcloud ce app create --name eventer --image $ICR/thumbnail-ns/eventer \
-    --registry-secret icr
+    --registry-secret icr --cluster-local

 Creating application 'eventer'...
 The Configuration is still working to reflect the latest desired specification.